greim/ugly-adapter/readme.md

 # Any Promise

-Ugly adapter uses [any-promise](https://github.com/kevinbeaty/any-promise) promises.
+The ugly adapter uses [any-promise](https://github.com/kevinbeaty/any-promise) promises.
 This is something you can safely ignore and everything works normally.
 However, if you want to polyfill/replace your environment's Promise for whatever reason, this allows you swap in whatever conforming Promise you want and this library will use it.